Call 855-750-SOLD

 Will my command know about my divorce?

 We do not contact your command, period.
 Our communication with you is confidential between you and our team.
-The exception is matters where command must be informed by law or military policy (some SCRA filings, certain orders-related issues, certain protective orders), where the disclosure happens through the legal channels that require it, not through us.
-Mention command-privacy concerns during the first conversation and we will walk through what we can and cannot keep separate.
+The exception is matters where command must be informed by law or military policy (some SCRA filings, certain order-related issues, certain protective orders), in which disclosure occurs through the legal channels that require it, not through us.
+Mention command-privacy concerns during the first conversation, and we will walk through what we can and cannot keep separate.

 What happens to our VA loan in a divorce?

-When the home sells in a standard transaction, the VA loan is paid off at closing and the entitlement attached to it is generally restored.
+When the home sells in a standard transaction, the VA loan is paid off at closing, and the entitlement attached to it is generally restored.
 In a divorce, which spouse's entitlement was used (or how it was structured) affects how restoration works at the next-station purchase.
 If one spouse is keeping the home with a VA loan in place, additional considerations apply.
-We are not your lender; the VA loan and entitlement specifics belong with the VA Regional Loan Center or a VA-experienced lender.
+We are not your lender; the specifics of VA loans and entitlements are best addressed by the VA Regional Loan Center or a VA-experienced lender.
 See our VA loan handling at sale guide for the framework.

 Get a confidential conversation